eclipse-tractusx/portal-iam/charts/centralidp/README.md

 Please see notes at [Values.seeding](values.yaml#L146) for upgrading the configuration of the CX-Central realm.

+### To 3.0.0

+This major changes from the Keycloak version from  22.0.3 to 23.0.7 and bumps the PostgresSQL version of the subchart from 15.4.0 to the latest available version of 15.

+No major issues are expected during the upgrade.

 ### To 2.1.0

 No specific upgrade notes.

 ### To 2.0.0

-This major changes from Keycloak version 16.1.1 to version 22.0.3.
+This major changes from the Keycloak version from 16.1.1 to version 22.0.3.

 Please have a look at the [CHANGELOG](../../CHANGELOG.md#200) for a more detailed description.